 Tom shares a story of a lesson where he used technology and received needed (and necessary) pushback during the post-observation conference with his principal.
 Can you relate to this?
 Have there been times that you created a lesson because of the technology and lost sight of the learning goals?
 What did you learn in the process?

 What’s the best supervision conversation you’ve ever had that has helped change your mindset or alter an instructional practice?
 Why was it so good?
 How does that conversation help you give authentic feedback to your staff or students?

-Reflect on a time you used technology in a lesson and it did not go as planned.
+Reflect on a time when you used technology in a lesson and it did not go as planned.
 What did you learn from the experience?
 Then reflect on a time technology helped provide a more personal and authentic experience for your learners.

 What has consumption-based use looked like in your classroom or school?
 How could you have taken that strategy up a level to promote deeper learning outcomes?

 Since they’ve been a hot trend for some time, Tom shares various 3D printer examples; with some being used effectively, and others being a colossal waste of money.
 Reflect on a tool that you’ve seen used for very low-level learning and also used elsewhere for deeper level outcomes.
 What was the difference between the two experiences?

 What equity issues have you seen in your classroom or school?
 What are you doing to support traditionally marginalized students to close opportunity gaps?